abh1navv/abh1navv.github.io/data/blog/factory-pattern.md

 draft: false
 summary: "Let's explore the Factory Method pattern and its implementation in a Spring Boot application"
 image: '/static/images/factory-pattern.jpg'
+isTop: true
 ---

 The Factory Method pattern is a creational design pattern that defines an interface for creating objects, with the specific class being determined by runtime conditions.

 Essentially, it allows a class to delegate the responsibility of object instantiation to a specialized Factory class, that decides which concrete implementation to create based on runtime conditions or user input.
 This approach promotes loose coupling, enabling our code to be more extendable and maintainable.

 In this tutorial, we'll explore the Factory Method pattern and its implementation in a Spring Boot application.